 CLASS 6 - Wildlife Tracks - Board or diorama-type box exhibit.
-Make a display of animal tracks using plaster-of-paris casts.
+Make a display of animal tracks using casting plaster.
 There are three options.
 For all options, include a brief description of your experiences in making the tracks so the judge can better understand what you did and learned.
 Positive casts (impressions as they would be in nature) are preferred.
-Option 1 should show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
-OR Option 2 should show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
+Option 1 should show plaster tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
+OR Option 2 should show two or more plaster tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
 OR Option 3 should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal.
 SF